The Palatine Bone

 The pyramidal process extends posteroinferiorly at the junction between the perpendicular and horizontal plate.
 It comprises the lesser palatine canals where the corresponding nerves and vessels pass through.

 The palatine bone is bordered by the maxilla anteriorly (transverse palatine suture).
 Posteriorly it has no bony articulations but serves as an attachment to the velum and palatine aponeurosis.
 Superiorly the orbital process builds the posterior part of the orbital floor.
 Both palatine bones border each other at their medial surfaces (posterior median palatine suture).

 All the parts of the palatine bone mature through intramembranous ossification.
 During embryological development it comprises four ossification centers (located in the pyramidal, orbital and sphenoidal processes and horizontal plate).
 In newborns both the perpendicular and horizontal plates are equally long, however in the course of childhood the horizontal plate become larger.

 The greater and lesser palatine nerves, found in the horizontal plate and the pyramidal process of the palatine bone respectively, are quite sensitive.
 This is why they need to be anesthetized before the extraction of the upper premolars and molars.
-For this procedure the needle is inserted on the mesial side of the (adult) second molar 1 cm from the gingival margin.
+For this procedure the needle is inserted on the medial side of the (adult) second molar, 1 cm from the gingival margin.
 Hereby the dentist ought to be careful not to use too much force and penetrate the greater palatine foramen.